synsandacks/enarsi-study/infraserv/dhcp-server.md

 ## Troubleshooting DHCP Server

-Even with all of the configuration in place above someone could disable the DHCP server service.
+Even with all the above configuration in place someone could disable the DHCP server service.
 There are two ways to confirm that the DHCP Server has been disabled on the router.

 ### Option 1